feelextra/8dc5/intro1-browsers-castle/page.md

 _Postgres_: What's this about Dot?

 _Dot_ : So I've been thinking that free software is a good thing, but maybe sometimes it's not because people have to make money somehow.
-So they'll try to make money off data instead and if the movement of data gets borked that's worse than software getting borked, but ...
+So they'll try to make money off of data instead and if the movement of data gets borked that's worse than software getting borked, but ...
 I'm sorry, I know this isn't making sense.
 I can't think without a pen.

 _Browser_: Here you go.